testinggospels/camouflage/README.md

 ## Create your first mock

-Camouflage follows the same convention as mockserver to create mocks.
-For example,
+Camouflage uses a file based system to configure the endpoints.
+For example, to create a mock to the endpoint /`hello-world`:

 1. You start by creating a directory `${MOCKS_DIR}/hello-world`
 2. Create a file GET.mock under `${MOCKS_DIR}/hello-world`